bazelbuild/rules_python/DEVELOPING.md

 #### Determining Semantic Version

-**rules_python** is currently using [Zero-based versioning](https://0ver.org/) and thus backwards-incompatible API changes still come under the minor-version digit.
-So releases with API changes and new features bump the minor, and those with only bug fixes and other minor changes bump the patch digit.
+**rules_python** uses [semantic version](https://semver.org), so releases with API changes and new features bump the minor, and those with only bug fixes and other minor changes bump the patch digit.

-To find if there were any features added or incompatible changes made, review the commit history.
+To find if there were any features added or incompatible changes made, review [CHANGELOG.md](CHANGELOG.md) and the commit history.
 This can be done using github by going to the url:
 `https://github.com/bazelbuild/rules_python/compare/<VERSION>...main`.

 ### Patch release with cherry picks